 What did The Beatles not do?
 All those catchy, lovely, insistent melodies, all those clever, heartfelt lyrics, all those perfect pop songs drenching the world in "yeah yeah yeah" and "blackbirds singing in the dead of night".
 In barely more than half a dozen years The Beatles changed the world.

 Took singer-songwriting from folk and made it important in pop.
 Took blues into pop.
 Paul turned his guitar upside down and restrung it and that became a thing for left-handers everywhere.
 They brought cities to a standstill with seas of rushing, weeping, adoring fans.
 Youth culture was a thing before The Beatles.
 By the time they'd finished, it was everything.

 They mostly didn't do what the record company told them and the music was the better for it.
-They changed the hairstyle of every young man in the world - except if they were in the army.
+They changed the hairstyle of every young man in the world - except the ones in the army.
 They knew how to be both serious and funny, although you have to say that's not completely true of John.
 For a give-peace-a-chance kind of guy he did serious with surprising shades of anger and his funny always seemed just a little mean.

 Who cares.
 He could sing like a dirty angel, play a clever guitar, write really clever songs, he knew how to make the world a better place and he did it.
 I Want You was the first song they started recording for Abbey Road and, on August 20, 1969, it became the last one they finished.
 It was the last time they were in a studio together.

 "And in the end, the love you take is equal to the love you make."
 Paul wrote that one.
 It was 50 years ago today, more or less.

 Purists may want to say Let It Be came out a year later but that album was recorded before Abbey Road, and anyway it's maudlin and cliched.
 The Long and Winding Road is no way to end anything.